Can I Buy Property in France After Brexit?

 What Else Should I Know About Purchasing Property in France During Brexit?

-There are a number of factors to consider when deciding if you should move before or after the Brexit transition period.
-Let’s go over some of them.
+Let’s go over some of the different factors to consider when deciding if you should move before or after the Brexit transition period.

 Driving